• Skip to primary navigation

 • Mac

-How to Print to PDF or Save As PDF in Microsoft Excel
+How to Print to PDF And Save As PDF in Microsoft Excel

-You can convert any Excel File or Spreadsheet to PDF Format using “Save As PDF” or “Print to PDF” features as available in Microsoft Excel.
-You will find below the steps to Print to PDF or Save As PDF in Microsoft Excel.
+As you must be aware, you can convert any Excel File or Spreadsheet to PDF Format by using both “Save As PDF” and “Print to PDF” options as available in Microsoft Excel.

-While both “Print to PDF” and “Save As PDF” basically convert an Excel File to PDF format, the end product produced by the two methods are different.
+While both “Print to PDF” and “Save As PDF” can be used to convert Microsoft Excel File to PDF format, the end product produced by these two methods are different.

 1. Open the Excel File that you want to Print to PDF.

-2. Once the File is open, click on the File tab located in the top menu bar to open the File menu.
+2. Once the File is open, click on the File tab located in top-menu bar and this will bring up the File Menu.

 File Tab in Microsoft Excel

-3. In the drop-down File menu, click on the Print option in the left pane.
-In the right-pane, make sure that PDF Printer (Microsoft Print to PDF) is available and adjust page size, orientation and margins as required.
+3. In the File Menu, click on Print in the left pane and make sure Microsoft Print to PDF is available in the right-pane.
+If available, use the Settings section to select page size, orientation and margins as required.

 PDF Printer Settings Option in Microsoft Excel

-4. Once you are happy with the print settings, scroll up a bit and click on the Print box.
+4. Once you are happy with the print settings, scroll up and click on the Print box.

 Print to PDF option in Microsoft Excel

-5. On the next screen, type a Name for your file > choose the Location where you want to save the resulting PDF file and click on the Save button.
+5. On the next screen, type a Name for the PDF File, select its save Location and click on the Save button.

 Save Printed File As PDF in Microsoft Excel